-Glimmers Announce New EP 'Worlds Apart'
+glimmers Announce New EP 'Worlds Apart'

 Atlanta-based rock band glimmers has announced their new EP Worlds Apart, due out April 23, 2021 via Common

+Ground Collective.
 Along with the EP, glimmers will be sharing a series of cinematic videos that follow a couple through the highs and lows of a relationship.
 Fans can check out the first video installment today with the release of "Not Good At Goodbyes."
-Worlds Apart is available to pre-order ahead of its release now at cgc.lnk.to/WorldsApart

 On Worlds Apart, glimmers vocalist Maggie Schneider shares, "This EP means a lot to all of us because it represents two years of hard work.
 It is a concept record, from the very first song to the last.
 Each of the five songs follows the progression of a relationship, as well as the stages of heartbreak: love, loss, denial, bargaining, hope, and acceptance.
 Will our characters get back together?
 Or will they remain worlds apart?
 It's up to you to decide.